amanre/dots/README.md

 1) Just clone the Repository "git clone https://github.com/amanre/dots"

-2) Go in the Folder dots
+2) cd in the am-dots-installer and run the install script (./install.sh)

-3) Ştart "1-change-pacman.conf-and-backup-old.sh"

-4) Start "2-dots & apps-install.sh"

-5) Start "install.sh" as root like sudo ./install.sh

-6) Enjoy 3 nicely themed Desktops and a nice Grub Theme !
+3) Enjoy 3 nicely themed Desktops and a nice Grub Theme from CyberXero !